-Media and device management legacy debug logs Table 1-13
+Table 1-13 Media and device management legacy debug logs

 Directory Associated process acsssi UNIX only.
 Debug information on transactions between NetBackup and the StorageTek ACSLS server. daemon Debug information for vmd (NetBackup Volume Manager service, Windows) and its associated processes (oprd and rdevmi).
-Stop and restart vmd after creating the directory.
+Stop and restart vmd after creating the directory. ltid Debug information on ltid, the Media Manager device daemon (UNIX), or on the NetBackup Device Manager service (Windows), and on avrd.
+Stop and restart ltid after creating the directory. reqlib Debug information on the processes that request media management services from vmd or EMM.
+Stop and restart vmd after creating the directory. robots Debug information on all robotic daemons, which includes tldcd, tl8cd, and tl4d daemons.
+Stop and restart robotic daemons.

-Table 1-13 Media and device management legacy debug logs (continued)
+Table 1-13 Media and device i management led gacy debug loc is (continued)